-- 4.8 In April 2008, the district's housing stock stood at approximately 38,000, which included 3,100 council homes.
-Around 9,000 private sector homes do not meet the Decent Homes Standard set by Government.
-Improvements are ahead of Government targets but more limited funding in the future may affect progress. - 4.9 The rise in house prices over recent years, coupled with policies to promote sustainable development, has brought the issue of affordable housing to the fore, especially in rural areas.
+- 4.8 In July 2009, the district's housing stock stood at approximately 39,000, which included just fewer than 3,100 council homes. - 4.9 The rise in house prices over recent years, coupled with policies to promote sustainable development, has brought the issue of affordable housing to the fore, especially in rural areas.
 Addressing this is a key priority in the Council's Housing Strategy.